-4. If the User Info ID of 5G ProSe Layer-3 UE-to-UE Relay in the DCR message matches the relay's User Info ID and the RSC in the Direct Communication Request matches one RSC that the relay supports, the 5G ProSe Layer-3 UE-to-UE Relay responds by establishing the security with the source 5G ProSe Layer-3 End UE.
-When the security protection is enabled, the source 5G ProSe Layer-3 End UE sends IP Address Configuration, QoS Info (as described in clause 6.4.3.1) to the 5G ProSe Layer-3 UE-to-UE Relay.
+4. If the User Info ID of 5G ProSe Layer-3 UE-to-UE Relay in the Direct Communication Request message matches the 5G ProSe UE-to-UE Relay's User Info ID and the RSC in the Direct Communication Request matches one RSC that the relay supports, the 5G ProSe Layer-3 UE-to-UE Relay responds by establishing the security with the source 5G ProSe Layer-3 End UE.
+When the security protection is enabled, the source 5G ProSe Layer-3 End UE sends the parameters as described in clause 6.4.3.7 to the 5G ProSe Layer-3 UE-to-UE Relay.

-If the PC5 link is used for transferring Ethernet traffic, the source 5G ProSe Layer-3 End UE sends its Ethernet MAC address to the 5G ProSe Layer-3 UE-to-UE Relay after the security protection is enabled.
-If the Ethernet MAC address already used by another 5G ProSe Layer-3 End UE, then the 5G ProSe Layer-3 UE-to-UE Relay may send a message to the source 5G ProSe Layer-3 End UE indicating there is Ethernet MAC address conflict.
+If the Ethernet MAC address of source 5G ProSe Layer-3 End UE is already used by another 5G ProSe Layer-3 End UE, then the 5G ProSe Layer-3 UE-to-UE Relay may send a message to the source 5G ProSe Layer-3 End UE indicating there is Ethernet MAC address conflict.

 The Source Layer-2 ID used for the security establishment procedure is self-assigned by the 5G ProSe Layer-3 UE-to-UE Relay, and the Destination Layer-2 ID is set to the Source Layer-2 ID of the received Direct Communication Request message.